Codium-ai/pr-agent/docs/docs/core-abilities/impact_evaluation.md

 # Overview - Impact Evaluation 💎

 Demonstrating the return on investment (ROI) of AI-powered initiatives is crucial for modern organizations.
-To address this need, PR-Agent has developed an AI impact measurement tools and metrics, providing advanced analytics to help businesses quantify the tangible benefits of AI adoption in their development processes.
+To address this need, PR-Agent has developed an AI impact measurement tools and metrics, providing advanced analytics to help businesses quantify the tangible benefits of AI adoption in their PR review process.

 ## Auto Impact Validator - Real-Time Tracking of Implemented PR-Agent Suggestions